DevGoran/Dell-Fan-Control-Workarounds/README.md

 6) On your host ipmitool is installed (apt-get update && apt-get install ipmitool)

 > [!NOTE]
-> We will be using the following credentials in every command and script: root, calvin and 0000000000000000000000000000000000000000 for encryption key.
+> We will be using the following credentials in every command and script: root and calvin for credentials and 0000000000000000000000000000000000000000 for encryption key.
 Demo IP will be 192.168.168.168.
 Make sure to use the right values and credentials for your system.

  &nbsp;